sammlapp/picopy/README.md

 -  There is not enough space on the destination for the contents of the source.
 Use a destination drive with more space
 -  If you believe there should be enough space, check for large .Trashes and remove the trash if desired

+### 10 raping blinks of red Error LED:
+- User attempted to shut down the swallow, but there are external drives mounted.
+Shutdown will not occur.
+Unmount all drives before shutting down.

+### Blue, Green, and Red LEDs flash 5 times slowly together:
+- The device is shutting down

 ### General debugging:
 - ssh into the raspberry pi from a computer
 - Open the log files located in /usr/bin/picopy.out to read the output of the copying script

 ### schematic for Pi-HAT
 ![swallow schematic](img/swallow-schematic.png)

 ### SSH into pi with Ethernet cable
 If you connect an ethernet cable directly to a Raspberry Pi, you can SSH in (provided SSH is enabled, `ssh` file exists in `~`) with: